-The Bank of Ireland Group Plc (BOI Group), the holding company of Bank of Ireland (BOI), operates mainly in Ireland through BOI but also has 26% of its operations by assets in the United Kingdom (Aa3 stable) via Bank of Ireland (UK) plc (BOI UK, Baa1 stable, baa1)1 and in international markets.
-It distributes its products and services through around 261 branches in Ireland and about 11,500 branches of the Post Office in the UK (as a result of its partnership arrangement), as well as branches in France, Germany, Spain and the US.
+The Bank of Ireland Group Plc (BOI Group), the holding company of Bank of Ireland (BOI), operates mainly in Ireland through BOI but also has 27% of its operations by assets in the United Kingdom (Aa3 stable) via Bank of Ireland (UK) plc (BOI UK, Baa1 stable, baa1)1 and in international markets.
+It distributes its products and services through around 182 branches in Ireland, as well as branches in the UK, France, Germany, Spain and the US.

 BOI was established in 1783 and, between 1922 and 1971, was the official bank of the Irish government.
 Effective 7 July 2017, BOI Group became the group's holding company and the new parent entity of BOI following stockholders' and regulatory approvals.
 BOI Group's ordinary shares are listed on the Irish Stock Exchange (ticker: BIRG) and the London Stock Exchange (ticker: BIRG).
-As of 21 February 2020, BOI Group's largest shareholder was the Irish government, through the Ireland Strategic Investment Fund, which owned 13.95% of the bank's total share capital.
+As of 26 February 2021, BOI Group's largest shareholder was the Irish government, through the Ireland Strategic Investment Fund, which owned 13.95% of the bank's total share capital.

 BOI is an Irish retail and commercial bank.
 Its products and services include deposit-taking, current accounts, personal loans, business and corporate lending, leasing, international asset finance, financial advice, mortgages, foreign exchange, life assurance, pensions and credit cards.
-As of end June 2019, BOI accounted for around 33% of the domestic market assets held by Irish credit institutions, based on its reported total consolidated assets of €131.6 billion.
+As of year-end 2020, BOI accounted for around 28% of the domestic market assets held by Irish credit institutions, based on its reported total consolidated assets of €133.8 billion.